Which of These Statements About Metabolism Isn’t True?

 C. Drinking water can slightly enhance efficiency.

-D. Internal function responds to the amount of strength developed over time.
+D. Internal function shifts in response to how much strength someone builds over time.

 Answer: A. Eating more often doesn’t necessarily improve efficiency.
 Total intake and nutrient balance matter more than meal frequency.